foobaz/lossypng/README.md

 ###Credit
 This compression technique was invented by Michael Vinther for his excellent Windows program, [Image Analyzer](http://meesoft.logicnet.dk/Analyzer/).
 It does much more than just compression.
-It was ported to Go as a command-line tool by William MacKay.
+It was ported and improved by William MacKay.

 ###Discussion
 The main algorithm works by optimizing the image for PNG's average filter.
 It